System Design Space

 Is a Data Mesh Right for You?

-Readiness criteria: organizational maturity, domain structure, ownership culture, and platform team capabilities.
+Adoption criteria: organizational maturity, domain structure, ownership culture, and platform-team readiness.

-Key insight: The key question is not whether the approach is trendy, but whether the company is ready for federated responsibility and a new central role.
+Key takeaway: The real question is not whether the approach is fashionable, but whether the company is ready for federated responsibility and a new central platform role.

 Chapter 3